MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

     For instructions on how to add the VSIX package to Visual Studio, see [Finding and Using Visual Studio Extensions](/visualstudio/ide/finding-and-using-visual-studio-extensions#install-without-using-the-manage-extensions-dialog-box).

-5. If you're using the WebView2 control in your app, please install the Dev Channel version of the Microsoft Edge browser from [Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/en-us/download).
+5. If you're using the WebView2 control in your app, please install the **Dev Channel version of the Microsoft Edge Browser** from [Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/en-us/download).
 Make sure to uninstall any existing instances of Microsoft Edge Beta, Microsoft Edge Dev, and Microsoft Edge WebView2 Runtime.

 6. If you're using the Windows Community Toolkit, [download the latest version](https://aka.ms/wct-winui3).